rido-min/pnp-ppr-sample-spec/README.md

 ### Thermostat Device

-This device simulates a temperature sensor, and uses the next interfaces:
+This device implements the Thermostat model that is composed by 4 interfaces, one of which is the TemperatureSensor.

 <details>